 » Gendarmenmarkt

-The Gendarmenmarkt is said to be one of Berlin’s most beautiful squares.
-The square is clearly marked by 3 main monuments: the Konzerthaus (Concert Hall) and the French (Französischer Dom) and German cathedrals (Deutscher Dom), which are very similar.
+The Gendarmenmarkt is considered one of Berlin’s most beautiful squares.
+The square is clearly marked by 3 main monuments: the Konzerthaus (Concert Hall) and the French (Französischer Dom) and the German cathedrals (Deutscher Dom), which are very similar.

 Here, too, you can enjoy the Christmas market in December or a series of concerts in the summer.